MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ### Plan and configure update rollouts for HoloLens 2

-HoloLens 2 supports more update automation features than HoloLens (1st gen). this is especially true if you use Microsoft Intune to manage Windows Update for Business policy.
+HoloLens 2 supports more update automation features than HoloLens (1st gen) does.
+This is especially true if you use Microsoft Intune to manage Windows Update for Business policies.
 These features make it easier for you to plan and implement update rollouts across your organization.

 #### Plan the update strategy

 Windows Updates for Business supports deferral policies.
 After Microsoft releases an update, you can use a deferral policy to define how long to wait before installing that update on devices.
-By associating subsets of your devices (referred to as *update rings*) with different deferral policies, you can coordinate an update rollout strategy for your organization.
+By associating subsets of your devices (also known as *update rings*) with different deferral policies, you can coordinate an update rollout strategy for your organization.

-For example, consider an organization that has 1,000 devices and has to update them in five ways.
+For example, consider an organization that has 1,000 devices, and has to update the devices in five waves.
 The organization can create five update rings, as shown in the following table.

 |Group |Number of devices |Deferral (days) |
 | ---| :---: | :---: |